yanjunzan/contrast/Resources.md

 2. An import permit for plant seeds from your country
 3. A short description of how you will use the seeds

-Normally, we will resopnd to your request within 10 working days with detailed insturctuions on how to proceed.
+Normally, we will resopnd to your request within 10 working days with detailed instruction on how to proceed.

 ### Wet-lab Protocal
  * Zan Y et al. A high throughput, cost-efficient library preparation protocol for large-scale next generation sequencing. protocols.io.
 2018.
 DOI = dx.doi.org/10.17504/protocols.io.rt8d6rw.